-As promised, I’m here with the Guest Post of the Month from Dhanya, the cooking diva who blogs at The Spice Adventuress.
+As promised, here I am with a Guest Post from Dhanya, the cooking diva who blogs at The Spice Adventuress.
 She originally hails from Kerala and I am an avid lover of her blog and her pics are so amazing that it makes me drool every time I see them.
 I’ve known her space from the starting of my Tomato blog and she had given so much support for my lil’ blog to flourish.
 She cooks a variety of kids friendly/vegetarian/non-vegetarian/ desserts/ international cuisines anything.
-Her Indo-Chinese recipes are my favorite among the lot.
+Her Indo-Chinese recipes are my favourite among the lot.
 Oh Lord!
 See the pics below and you’ll start drooling all over!
 She had been nominated for the Kidspot Voices of 2014 and her Crunchy Crispy Grilled Chicken is yum.
-And look what she has brought for us today!!
+And look what she has brought to us today - Stir Fried Chicken with Lime Leaves and Garlic!

 Before I present you the dish, here's a small Interview, so that you get to know her better: